 Czech is so complicated that many native speakers don’t even use it properly.
-We’ve even heard of grown adults taking Czech classes to try to get better at it…their own language!
+We’ve even heard of grown adults taking Czech classes to try to get better at…their own language!

 Always Wear a Dress to the Gyno

-If you’re from the States and you’re a woman then you’re used to getting a changing gown when you visit the Gynecologist.
-But in the Czech Republic you’ll have to walk across the room, half naked, from the changing area to the exam table.
+If you’re from the States and the owner of a vagina you’re used to getting a changing gown when you visit the Gynecologist.
+But in the Czech Republic you’ll have to walk across the room, half naked, from the changing area (if there is one) to the exam table.
 Awkward.

 Yes, I agree, it’s kind of pointless to be shy around our Gynos…they’re about to look inside our vaginas after all.
-But sometime’s a girl’s gotta leave something to the imagination, right?
-If that’s your thinking then always we a dress to a gynecologist appointment because you’re not getting anything other than a swift exam from your doctor.
+But sometime’s you’ve gotta leave something to the imagination, right?
+If that’s your thinking then always wear a dress to a gynecologist appointment, because you’re not getting anything other than a swift exam from your doctor.